Tenant and resident responsibilities regarding rent - information for tenants and residents

 - your name

 - the landlord, owner or property manager's signature

 - the payment date

 - a statement that it is a rent receipt.

-A landlord or owner can be fined for not following the rules for providing rent receipts.
+Landlords and property managers can be fined for not following the rules for providing rent receipts.